Omariand/Riddler-/README.md

 # riddler
-This is a Riddle game for INST 326 Final Project
+This is a Riddler game for INST 326 Final Project
+The Riddler Game is centered around the recent Batman Movie that came out in 2022